4 Easy Ways to Perform BI Testing

 The key areas of this stage are:

-• Validating the data model which involves ensuring that the data structure is in line with business specifications.
+- Validating the data model involves ensuring that the data structure is in line with business specifications.

-• Source validation to target mapping ensures traceability throughout the process.
+- Source validation for target mapping ensures traceability throughout the process.
+Example: calculated business fields mentioned in the Mapping document.

-This is the stage that involves the loading of business data within the warehouse or OLAP cubes.
-Loading the data can be done one at a time, in real-time, or incrementally depending on the preference.
+This stage involves loading business data within the warehouse or OLAP cubes.
+Depending on the preference, the data can be loaded one at a time, in real-time, or incrementally.

 The key areas for this phase are:

-• Performance and scalability wherein the testing of the first and subsequent loads are done to make sure that the system is within acceptable limits.
+- Performance and scalability, wherein the first and subsequent loads are tested to ensure that the system is within acceptable limits.

-• Parallel execution verification could have a direct impact on the system’s performance and scalability.
+- Parallel execution verification could directly impact the system’s performance and scalability.

-• Archival and purge policy validation to make sure that the data history is based on business specifications.
+- Archival and purge policy validation to ensure the data history is based on business specifications.

-The final step in this testing cycle is the presentation of data.
-Testers involved here have the privilege of using a graphical interface to perform the testing.
+The final step in this testing cycle is presenting data.
+Testers can use a graphical interface to perform this testing.

 The key areas of this stage are:

-• Validation of report model to check if any errors were missed.
+- Validation of the report model to check if any errors were missed.
+Example: Validating the KPI’s against the database query

 Advantages of BI Testing

-The following are the main advantages that business intelligence testing can provide for companies.
+The following are the main advantages of business intelligence testing for companies:

-• Improved customer experience: Business intelligence has a direct impact on customer satisfaction and customer experience.
+- Improved customer experience: Business intelligence directly impacts customer satisfaction and customer experience.

 BI Testing Tools